 - Next, beat in the butter and vegetable oil.

 - Add the flour, baking powder, baking soda, sugar, and cinnamon.
 Beat into the wet ingredients.

 - Using a small cookie scoop, portion about 1 1/2 teaspoons of muffin batter into each muffin cavity in the mini muffin tin.

 - Bake for 10 minutes.
 Remove from oven and transfer to a wire cooling rack to cool.
 (Depending on how many mini muffin tins you have, you will need to bake in batches.)

-- When the donuts have fully cooled, whisk together the confectioner's sugar, cocoa powder, peppermint extract, and milk until the icing is smooth and consistent.
+- When the donuts have fully cooled, whisk together the confectioner's sugar, maple syrup, milk, and cinnamon until the icing is smooth and consistent.
 For a thicker icing, add more confectioner's sugar.
 For a thinner icing, add about 1/2 teaspoon of milk at a time.